Srivi-P/Covid_Analysis/README.md

 where continent is not null
 order by 1,2;

--- finding totalcases vs population United States
+-- finding total cases vs. population United States
 -- shows infected population percentage select location,date,total_cases, population,(total_cases/population)*100 as population_percentage
 from sql-learning-test.Covid_Analyze.Covid_Death
 --where location like "%States" order by 1,2;

--- finding highest infection rate of country comapring with its population
+-- finding the highest infection rate of a country comparing with its population

 select location,population,max(total_cases) as Highest_infection_count,max((total_deaths/total_cases)*100) as Percentagepupulationinfected
 from sql-learning-test.Covid_Analyze.Covid_Death